Falco: Runtime Threat Detection with eBPF

 Operations: What Hurts

-A year running Falco in production teaches:
+A year running Falco in production teaches clear lessons:

 - Updating rules without versioning is chaotic.
 Keep rulesets in Git with CI validating them.

-- Drift between Falco and kernel.
-Each major kernel update can break eBPF CO-RE via edge cases.
+- Drift between Falco and kernel: each major kernel update can break eBPF CO-RE via edge cases.

-- Alert fatigue.
-If 90% of alerts are benign, the important 10% is lost.
+- Alert fatigue: if 90% of alerts are benign, the important 10% is lost.
 Invest in refinement.

 When to Adopt Falco